km-saifullah/docker-with-flask-app/README.md

 ## Step-7: Test the application in the browser and CLI

-1. Test in the Browser: Open your browser and navigate to
+1. Test in the browser: Open your browser and navigate to

 ```bash
 http://localhost:5000
 http://your_machine_ip_address:5000
 ```

-2. Test ugin CLI: You can also test the application from the command line using `curl`
+2. Test using CLI: You can also test the application from the command line using `curl`

 ```bash
 curl http://localhost:5000
 ```

-## Reach Out to Me
+## Reach out to me

 If you have any questions, feedback or collaboration ideas feel free to connect with me: